Rackspace Directory Sync: Administrator's Guide

 - Same sign-on: Users have to remember only one password for their local network access and their email accounts for a same sign-on experience.

 - Ease of management: Administrators benefit by adding and managing mail-enabled objects directly in Active Directory from a familiar Microsoft Active Directory interface.
-You choose which user objects to synchronize; you can synchronize as few as one user in your Active Directory or all of them at the same time.
+You choose which user objects to synchronize.
+You can synchronize as few as one user in your Active Directory, or synchronize all of them at the same time.

 - Save time: For many larger organizations, the Directory Sync service can save considerable effort and time when onboarding new employees and managing password policies.